 Health and Wellness Information

-Students must submit proof of completion and current certification in either the American Heart Association CPR for Health Care Provider or the American Red Cross CPR for Health Care Providers (including adult, infant, child, 1 and 2 rescuer CPR, AED, and use of a bag-value mask) prior to the start of clinical education.
+Students (except CLS) must submit proof of completion and current certification in the American Heart Association CPR for Health Care Provider prior to the start of clinical education.

-All students enrolled at Mercy College are financially responsible for their medical care and required to have health insurance.
+All students enrolled at Mercy College are financially responsible for their medical care.
+Students are encouraged to have health insurance.
 Students may be required to provide verification of insurance coverage for participation at some clinical sites.
 Failure to demonstrate health insurance coverage may prevent clinical access and jeopardize course completion.

-Health records obtained as part of the admissions process are collected and reviewed by a Student Health Nurse.
+Health records are obtained as part of the admissions process.
 Once submitted, the records become the property of the College and cannot be returned.
 All student health records are maintained in a separate confidential file and do not become part of the student’s permanent file.

 Seasonal Flu Vaccination Policy